 Image: San Diego Union Tribune

 Keep your phone silent while hiding.
-Avoid making noises that could catch the attention of the active shooter.
+Avoid making noises that can catch the attention of the active shooter.
 Call 911 and speak softly to the agent.
-As of this time, you should not post anything to social media to avoid revealing sensitive and misleading information.
+You should not post anything to social media to avoid revealing sensitive and misleading information.

 Lock the door and barricade.
 Some guys may decide not to barricade to commit to the disguise.
-However, it makes a safer choice to lock the room and barricade shall the attacker attempt to enter.
+However, it makes a safer choice to lock the room and barricade in the event that the attacker attempts to enter.
 As active shooters only have a few minutes to spend, they will likely give up and pursue other targets.

 Find cover.
-While hiding, find a hiding place that also shields you from stray bullets.
-When the police force arrive with the goal to neutralize the attacker, they will not hold back so make sure to take cover to keep yourself safe from the exchange.
+Find a hiding place that also shields you from stray bullets.
+When the police arrive to neutralize the attacker, they will not hold back so make sure to take cover to keep yourself safe from the exchange.

 Grab weapons while hiding.
 If worst comes to worst, you may need to engage with the active shooter.
 Use the element of surprise and attack him if he’s about to find you.

 Ask others to keep silent and hidden.
 If you’re with some people in that same room, distribute the tasks.
 Ask someone to call 911 while others start barricading.
-Some guy needs to search for possible weapons just in case you need to work together to fight for your lives.
+Someone also needs to search for possible weapons.

 Image: Rock Valley College